-NOTICE OF 2023 ANNUAL MEETING OF STOCKHOLDERS To be held June 15, 2023
+NOTICE OF 2024 ANNUAL MEETING OF STOCKHOLDERS To be held June 6, 2024

-You are cordially invited to attend the 2023 Annual Meeting of Stockholders, or the Annual Meeting, of Verve Therapeutics, Inc., which is scheduled to be held on Thursday, June 15, 2023 at 10:00 a.m.
+You are cordially invited to attend the 2024 Annual Meeting of Stockholders, or the Annual Meeting, of Verve Therapeutics, Inc., which is scheduled to be held on Thursday, June 6, 2024 at 9:00 a.m.
 Eastern Time.
 We have determined that the Annual Meeting will be held in a virtual meeting format only via the Internet.
 At our virtual Annual Meeting, stockholders will be able to attend, vote and submit questions by visiting www.proxydocs.com/VERV.
 Further information about how to attend the Annual Meeting online, vote your shares during the meeting and submit questions during the meeting is included in the accompanying proxy statement.

-Only stockholders who owned common stock at the close of business on April 20, 2023 can vote at the Annual Meeting or any adjournment or postponement that may take place.
+Only stockholders who owned common stock at the close of business on April 11, 2024, the record date for the Annual Meeting, can vote at the Annual Meeting or any adjournment or postponement that may take place.
 At the Annual Meeting, the stockholders will consider and vote on the following matters:

-- 1. Election of three Class II directors to our board of directors, each to serve until the 2026 annual meeting of stockholders; - 2.
-Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; and - 3.
+- 1. Election of two Class III directors to our board of directors, each to serve until the 2027 annual meeting of stockholders; - 2.
+Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024: - 3.
+Approval, on an advisory basis, of the compensation paid to our named executive officers: - 4.
+Approval, on an advisory basis, of the frequency of future advisory votes on the compensation paid to our named executive officers; and - 5.
 Transaction of any other business properly brought before the Annual Meeting or any adjournment or postponement of the Annual Meeting.

 You can find more information, including the nominees for directors, in the accompanying proxy statement.
-The board of directors recommends that you vote in favor of each of proposals one and two as outlined in the accompanying proxy statement.
+The board of directors recommends that you vote in favor of each of these proposals as outlined in the accompanying proxy statement.

 Instead of mailing a printed copy of our proxy materials to all of our stockholders, we are providing access to these materials via the Internet.
 This reduces the amount of paper necessary to produce these materials as well as the costs associated with mailing these materials to all stockholders.
-Accordingly, on or about April 28, 2023, we will begin mailing a Notice of Internet Availability of Proxy Materials, or Notice, to all stockholders of record on our books at the close of business on April 20, 2023, the record date for the Annual Meeting, and we will post our proxy materials on the website referenced in the Notice.
+Accordingly, on or about April 26, 2024, we will begin mailing a Notice of Internet Availability of Proxy Materials, or Notice, to all stockholders of record on our books at the close of business on April 11, 2024 and we will post our proxy materials on the website referenced in the Notice.
 As more fully described in the Notice, stockholders may choose to access our proxy materials on the website referenced in the Notice or may request to receive a printed set of our proxy materials.
 The Notice and website provide information regarding how you may request to receive proxy materials in printed form by mail, or electronically by email, for the Annual Meeting and on an ongoing basis.